A Brief Look Into AdWords Visual Sitelin…

 In the world of SEO content reigns king.
 Search engines reward websites publishing great content, even if the website is riddled with faults.
 Content helps search engines understand which search queries your website relates to – the most important part of organic search.
 Technical optimization then allows webmasters to structure sites in ways that allow search engines to find and prioritize content.
 Technical optimization can also resolve any penalty devaluations affecting the organic performance of your website.

 Backlinks are important too, especially from established and relevant websites.
 If a site has many authoritative backlinks, it suggests the site is publishing great content – exactly what Google wants to serve to its users.
-So, in short: content is a necessity to gain visibility within organic search results; technical optimization and backlink acquisition further helps improve the quality signals associated with your website, ensuring that search engines favor its content in response to a user’s search query.
+So, in short: content is a necessity to gain visibility within organic search results; technical optimization and backlink acquisition further help improve the quality signals associated with your website, ensuring that search engines favor its content in response to a user’s search query.

 ‘White-hat' SEO is a term used for ethical strategies, tactics, and practices that improve your organic search visibility.
 Focusing on a human audience rather than search engines, white-hat SEO maintains the integrity of your website (and your business), while abiding by the rules and policies of search engines.